marcriera/ddgo-pnp-controller/README.md

 ## Notes

-- During the first installation, the device's kernel is backed up to a folder named *BACKUP* in the root of the USB drive.
+- During the first installation, if no previous mods are detected, the device's original kernel is backed up to a folder named *BACKUP* in the root of the USB drive.
 Copy its contents to a safe location.
 - If detected, the [original mod by GMMan](https://github.com/GMMan/dengo-plug-and-play-controller) will be uninstalled to avoid conflicts.

 ## Compilation